xAirx/ReactNative-RestaurantAppProject/README.md

 &nbsp;
 &nbsp;

-       //////////// Login functionality, with registration, JWT, communicating with the backend express API.////////////
+	 ---------Login functionality, with registration, JWT, communicating with the backend express API ----------

         Oauth, facebook login etc.
 	-  Not started on backend